Martin-Holstad/Martin-Holstad/README.md

 # Hi im Martin holstad
-  Hello, my name is Martin Holstad and i am a junior Front-End Developer from Norway who just finished
-            two years at Noroff Front-End develoment.
+I am a junior Front-End Developer from Norway who just finished two years at Noroff Front-End develoment.
 I love to code and develop responsive Websites with JavaScript, html and css.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...